Friday, December 1, 2023

 Is walking a window into UK society?

-But to come back to Rule 3, while all of this undercurrent of collision and chaos of walking in daily life is taking place, because of a focus on keeping the peace, there is no outrage, no real aggression and nobody yelling!
+Again, there is a positive and negative side to this social psychology -- or, at least that is how this one sociologist sees it.
+On the positive side, the social psychology of walking in public life helps to create a pastoral, homey public life.
+The Selfish aside (who exist in every society in one form or another), the UK focus on keeping the peace means that, in general, there is no daily outrage, no real aggression and nobody yelling!
 In an otherwise often troubled world, this is worth pausing to appreciate.
 And to repeat a point, it is one of the things we absolutely love about living in the UK -- the gentleness of daily life.
-And, again, as a point of contrast, it is not like the States where people are at each other constantly, bipartisan and failing to get along, or worse.
+As a point of contrast, it is not like the States where people are at each other constantly, bipartisan and failing to get along, or worse.
 Living in the North of England, in particular, is homey and peaceful.
 People are kind and, even when all of the "bumper-car collisions" of walking is going on, people do not get too upset about it all.
 They just keep calm and carry on, as cliche as that sounds.
 They seem much more concerned with trying to enjoying the day (or at least keeping it somewhat peacefully moving) than ruining it because someone walked into them.
 It is so much easier to be kind and never mind.

 There is a lot to learn here.

-Still, it would not be so terrible if those who take advantage of this kindness would, perhaps, do so a little less often then they presently do.
-And, apologies, but perhaps we Accommodators could be a bit more assertive and ask others to take us into consideration as much as we do them.
+But, on the downside, it also allows uncaring and selfish people to get away with public behaviour.
+Would it be so terrible if the Selfish took advantage of British kindness a little less often then they presently do?
+And, apologies, but perhaps we Accommodators could be a bit more assertive and ask others to take us into consideration as much as we do them?
+And maybe the Unawares could be a little more aware?

 Maybe, but probably not, . . .

-In the background I cannot help but hear Pink Floyd's song, 'Time'.
+As I conclude this post I cannot help but hear in the background Pink Floyd's song, 'Time'.

 Hanging on in quiet desperation is the English way.